-Among other things, the Battle of Valdevez (panel: Batalha de Arcos de Valdevez); the presentation of Egas Moniz with his sons to king Alfonso VII of Leon and Castile in the XII century; the entrance of king John I and Philippa of Lancaster in Porto (panel: Entrada de João I no Porto), in 1387; the Conquest of Ceuta in 1415; the traditional country life; a colorful frieze is dedicated to the development of transport in Portugal, concluding with the opening of the railways.
+The interior of São Bento train station is spectacular.
+The lobby is where the tile panels that make it famous are located.
+These tiles illustrate historical themes, such as the battle of Valdevez, the presentation of Egas Moniz with his children to King Alfonso VII of León and Castile in the 12th century, the entry of King John I and Philippa of Lancaster into Porto in 1387, the conquest of Ceuta in 1415, life in the countryside, and a colorful frieze dedicated to the development of transportation in Portugal, culminating with the opening of rail lines.

-It is free, close to Aliados and the tiles are gorgeous, so take a look.
+It’s free, near Aliados, and the tiles are beautiful, so it’s definitely worth a look.